CLimeburner/DarkRideExam/Concepting/RideOutline.md

 **1 - Northern Forest**
 Mood: Gentle, mysterious, unsettling
 Intensity: Low
 The train proceeds at a steady pace down the river, past a well-dressed gentleman with cat-like eyes and forked tail.
-This figure—the devil—briefly explains the deal: he will give their canoe the power of flight so the guests can fly home...
+This figure—the devil—briefly explains the deal he offers: he will give the guests' canoe the power of flight so they can fly home...

 **2 - Waterfall**
 Mood: Anxious, building tension
 Intensity: Low/Medium
 ...but turning a corner, the guests find themselves staring down a waterfall ahead.
-The devil's face appears in a screen of mist warning them that if he or his minions catch the guests first, then their souls are his.
-The ride vehicle passes through the mist screen and initially drops, but then pulls out of the drop, soaring into the night sky.
+The devil's face appears in a screen of mist warning them that if he or his minions catch the guests first, then their souls are his to keep.
+The ride vehicle passes through the mist screen and initially drops, but then pulls out of freefall, soaring into the night sky.

 **3 - Full Moon**
 Mood: Relief, foreboding